THE CHILD SUPPORT GUIDELINE

 How Does the Guideline Work?

 The child support guideline is based on several statutory sections in Title 15.
 The calculation itself is quite complicated - and usually you do not need to know exactly how it works.
-You can download a copy of the program used by the court, lawyers, and Office of Child Support here.
+You can use a web-based program used by the court, lawyers, and Office of Child Support here.

 Deviations from the Guideline Amount